Store with Encryption

 Here we see that, when using the Bee node's encryption function, the reference hash that is returned is 128 hex characters long.
-The first 64 characters of this are the familiar Swarm address - the reference that allows us to retrieve the data from the swarm - it is the same as the reference we would get uploading unencrypted files to using Bee it is safe to share.
+The first 64 characters of this is the familiar Swarm address - the reference that allows us to retrieve the data from the swarm.
+This is the same reference we would get uploading unencrypted files using Bee, so it is safe to share.

-The second second part of the reference is a 64 character decryption key which is required to decrypt the referenced content and view the original data in the clear, this is sensitive key material and must be kept private.
+The second part of the reference is a 64 character decryption key which is required to decrypt the referenced content and view the original data in the clear.
+This is sensitive key material and must be kept private.

-It is important that this data is not be sent in requests to a public gateway as this would mean that gateway would be able to decrypt your data.
-However, if you are running a node on your local machine, you may safely use the api bound to
+It is important that this data not be sent in requests to a public gateway as this would mean that gateway would be able to decrypt your data.
+However, if you are running a node on your local machine, you may safely use the API bound to

 localhost.
 The key material is never exposed to the network so your data remains safe.